 11 November 2018 is the centenary of the Armistice that ended World War One.
-To mark the occasion, we recommend five recent academic books that explore different aspects of the conflict, ranging from the significance of 1917, the crucial role played by women scientists and the often neglected experiences of Muslim combatants.
+To mark the occasion, we recommend five recent academic books that explore different aspects of the conflict, ranging from the significance of 1917, the crucial role played by women scientists and the experiences of Muslim combatants.

 This book offers a detailed and well-structured narrative of the complex, interlocking events of this fateful year, with an eye to their subsequent impact on the unfolding twentieth century.
 Benjamin Law recommended David Stevenson’s masterful account as essential reading.

 This edited collection explores the role of gender in wartime, examining diverse experiences of World War One that extend beyond the Western Front.
 Matthew Kovac found this an insightful, balanced and admirably wide-ranging volume that offers a valuable introduction for new students and supplies ample food for thought for seasoned scholars in the field.

 This collection attends to the everyday experiences and practices of the Muslim combatants who fought in the ranks of various European armies, but have hitherto been neglected in many existing historical studies.
 Sneha Reddy praised the book’s non-Anglocentric approach, making it essential reading for scholars looking to deepen their understanding of the World Wars.

 This book offers a comprehensive study of the experiences of the 20,000 Germans in colonies who spent time in Allied captivity during World War One.
 Joshua Smeltzer recommended this impressive analysis that uses internment as a prism to examine the War’s extra-European theatres, underscoring the conflict’s global dimensions and critically examining imperial notions of race.